 .

-during the winter of '04 and '05 and found that I had the ability to become adept in an art form that did not involve digital tools.
+I have been painting since 2005, after moving to Gloucester, I took painting lessons during the winter of '04 and '05 and found that I became quite adept in an art form that did not involve digital tools.

-My life as a designer is mostly involved with computer related tasks, and thankfully painting does not.
+My life as a designer is mostly involved with computer related tasks, and thankfully hands-on painting does not.
+The pure enjoyment of brushing paint on paper and making art the time honored way is pure pleasure.

 HIGHVELD CAPE DUTCH: Watercolor.
 I found a black and white photograph in a book about varied South African architecture.
 What is unusual about this painting is that this house with its distinctive gables, was built a thousand miles north of the western Cape, where this type of farmhouse is usually found.